msuhanov/regf/Windows registry file format specification.md

    * split D into non-overlapping groups of 32 bits, and for each group, G[i], do the following: C = C xor G[i];
    * C is the checksum.
 3. The *Boot type* and *Boot recover* fields are used for in-memory hive recovery management by a boot loader and a kernel, they are not written to a disk in most cases (when *Clustering factor* is 8, these fields may be written to a disk, but they have no meaning there).
 4. New fields, except the *Last reorganized timestamp*, were introduced in Windows Vista as a part of the CLFS.
-The *Last reorganized timestamp* was introduced in Windows 8 and Windows Server 2012.
+The *Last reorganized timestamp* field was introduced in Windows 8 and Windows Server 2012.
 5. The *Last reorganized timestamp* field contains a timestamp of the latest hive defragmentation (it happens once a week when a hive isn't locked).
 6. The *LogId* field is reserved for future use, it usually contains the same value as the *RmId* field.
 7. When the *RmId* field is null, the *LogId* and *TmId* fields may contain garbage data.